pwndevils/csaw-esc-19/README.md

 # CSAW ESC 2019 Writeups
 ## Format
-Each chall should have a folder in their respective challenge letter:
+Each chall should have a sender their respective challenge letter:
 ```
 Set A
 |
-|-------> Stairs
-           |
 |----> senderA-stairs.py
-           |----> solveA-stairs.py
-           |----> writeupA-stairs
+|----> senderA-lounge.py
 ```
 Each challenge should have at minimum 2 files a `sender` and a `writeup`.
 Please include any scripts in one file used to solve as `solve_{Chall Letter}_{Chall Name}.py`